 Following notification of an indigent/unclaimed decedent, it becomes the responsibility of the Medical Investigations section to perform a diligent search for a family member or concerned party willing to claim the decedent.
 The following provisions accompany a claim; 1) When any family member or concerned party wishes to make any decision regarding burial arrangement, he/she must "claim" the body thereby assuming all responsibility for the provision of a burial, and 2) Sedgwick County will not be a guarantor of burial expenses for any body that has been claimed by a family member or concerned party.

-There had been an exponential increase in the number of unclaimed bodies [Figure 5].
-In 2010, 19 bodies remained unclaimed/indigent and in 2011, 18 bodies remained unclaimed/indigent.
+Since 2003, there had been a significant increase in the number of unclaimed bodies [Figure 5].
+In 2012, 10 bodies remained unclaimed/indigent.

 UINIDENTIFIED BODIES